farmrkoen/farmrkoen/README.md

 - 👋 Hi, I’m @farmrkoen
+- ⚙️ I'm a mechanicall engineer, currently working on industrial pumps
-- 👀 I’m interested in mechanical engineering, sustainability, nature conservation, animal protection, ...
+- 👀 I’m interested in everything technical, sustainability, nature conservation, animal protection, ...
-- 🌱 I’m currently learning about systems theory and process automation
+- 🌱 I’m currently learning about embedded systems and the georgian language

 <!---
 farmrkoen/farmrkoen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.